Olive Garden Menu Tapenade

 You've no idea how this pâté and tapenade will add to your cocktail parties.
 On bread for lunch, or biscuits with a salad they are gems; when you have friends around, it really makes the meal.
 And it takes only ten-minutes to prepare.

-With the new understanding that it's not fats primarily that make us obese but high glycemic index carbohydrate, we should be making every attempt to eat less crackers and especially white-bread; adding oils and protein lowers the GI.
+With the new understanding that it's not fats primarily that make us obese but high glycemic index carbohydrate, we should be considering every attempt to eat less crackers and especially white-bread; adding olive oil and protein lowers the GI.

 Enter the humble olive which is packed with both fat and protein.

-Be generous with the spread on your bread and, yes, butter is back too; then a delicious helping of pate or our olive garden menu tapenade.
-Again, you are spreading fat and protein to your slice; contrary to what Medicine once thought you are adding years to your life.
+Be generous with the spread on your bread and, yes butter is back too; then a delicious helping of pate or our olive garden menu tapenade.
+Again, you are smearing fat and protein to your slice; contrary to what Medicine once thought you are adding years to your life.

 There remains debate in the keto-circles; the emphasis is not to go totally overboard with fat as advised earlier, and rather to choose vegetable sources like olive oil and avocados.
 Where everyone agrees is to keep all refined carbs to an absolute minimum; crackers must go if you want to reach zestful old age.